Our Case Studies

 Wappingers Falls, NY 12590

-Brief Decription Of Location: This is a new branch for credit union members located near Fishkill, NY.
+Brief Description Of Location: This is a new branch for credit union members located near Fishkill, NY.
 It includes a full lobby, teller stations, bank manager’s office, and drive up.

 The Challenge: TEG approached us to provide a top-notch, reliable and easy to use surveillance system to protect their staff and credit union members.
 It had to be able to seamlessly integrate into their existing site-wide remote access management software, which complies to strict NYS standards.
 It is important for any bank to prevent robberies, protect members, and maintain data for legal action.